rakkucraft/rakkucraft-app/README.md

 - 💰 A high-return marketplace for selling themes and plugins
 - 📨 Development opportunities for contributors via user-submitted Rakkucraft projects

+## ✨ Service Name Meaning

+The name "Rakkucraft" combines the Japanese word "Raku" (楽), meaning "easy" or "relaxing," with "Craft," symbolizing creation and craftsmanship.

+Together, Rakkucraft represents a platform that makes web creation both approachable and thoughtfully designed—merging ease of use with the power of modern development tools.

 ## 🎯 Mission

 Rakkucraft empowers creators by combining the accessibility of WordPress-like workflows with the performance and scalability of modern technologies.